 University Colleges Australia offers members the opportunity to expand their knowledge, resources and networks through conferences.
 The UCA holds a National Biennial Conference as well as an Annual mini-Conference or Forum on alternative years.

-This year’s Forum, “Leaders and Partners in Changing the Course” was held on Thursday 28 and Friday 29 September at Rydges Hotel, Southbank Brisbane.
+In 2017, our Forum, “Leaders and Partners in Changing the Course” was held on Thursday 28 and Friday 29 September at Rydges Hotel, Southbank Brisbane.
 The Forum was designed to be practical whilst meeting policy imperatives in the context of the AHRC recommendations.
 See the Program here and read the Forum report here

 In 2016, our biennial UCA Conference combined with the The Second Collegiate Way International Conference held at the Australian National University, Canberra, from 13 to 17 November 2016.
 With the theme ‘Collegiate Communities – Global Contexts’, the Conference continued the conversations held and furthered the connections made at the inaugural Collegiate Way International Conference hosted at Durham University UK in November 2014.
 Over 45 Colleges and Residential Halls were represented worldwide and papers were presented from USA, Canada, UK, Singapore, Macau and from across Australia.
 There were opportunities to share experiences of a diverse range of scholarly communities as well as to learn about different approaches in developing new ‘college style’ communities to meet the challenges and demands of changing university environments worldwide.
 See our special conference website at collegiateway2016.com.au